Spinachboul/USEReady---Assignment-1/README.md

 # Contract NER Extraction

 A machine learning–driven **Named Entity Recognition (NER)** system for extracting key fields from legal contracts.
-No regex, no rules — powered by **HuggingFace Transformers** fine-tuned for contract entity extraction.

 ---